ECP-WarpX/WarpX/GOVERNANCE.rst

 SC members can call votes for decisions (technical or governance).

 The SC can veto decisions of the technical committee (TC) by voting in the SC.
+The TC can overwrite a veto with a 2/3rd majority vote in the TC.

 The SC can change the governance structure, but only in a unanimous vote.